Gambling Addiction and Problem Gambling

 MYTH: Problem gambling is not really a problem if the gambler can afford it.

 FACT: Problems caused by excessive gambling are not just financial.
-Too much time spent on gambling can lead to relationship breakdown and loss of important friendships.
+Too much time spent on gambling can also lead to relationship and legal problems, job loss, mental health problems including depression and anxiety, and even suicide.

 MYTH: Partners of problem gamblers often drive problem gamblers to gamble.